innovation-cat/Awesome-Federated-Machine-Learning/README.md

 # Awesome-Federated-Machine-Learning
-A curated list of awesome federated machine learning resources, including research papers, codes, tutorials, blogs and beyond
+A curated list of awesome federated machine learning resources, including research papers, tutorials, blogs and beyond

 ## Table of Contents